 I’m sharing #Shortlist in my life as part of a Shortlist sponsored series for Socialstars™.

-In case you need a refresher, Shortlist is a new premium beauty brand that embraces the less is more approach to skincare.
-These highly effective, zero filler formulations are free from parabens, sulfates, colorants, fragrances, and mineral oil.
-Two currently available products – serum and cream – contain only 11 and 9 ingredients in total, respectively.
-All active molecules were carefully chosen to work in tandem with one another and provide maximum benefits for the skin.
+Shortlist is a new premium beauty brand that embraces the simple approach to skincare, with zero filler formulas that do not contain parabens, sulfates, colorants, fragrances, or mineral oil.
+The two currently available products – serum and cream – contain 11 and 9 ingredients in total, respectively.
+The active molecules were chosen to work well with one another to provide maximum benefits for the skin.

 Ingredients: Water, Cyclopentasiloxane, Glycerin, Niacinamide (Vitamin B3), Tapioca Starch, Sodium Hyaluronate, Dimethicone Crosspolymer, Phenoxyethanol, Acrylates/Vinyl Isodecanoate Crosspolymer, Caprylhydroxamic Acid, Sodium Hydroxide.

 Shortlist Cream has a rich, balmy texture that melts into the skin upon application.
 I was a little worried that I won’t be able to use it, because the cream feels heavy at first, but it sinks in after a few minutes and doesn’t leave my combination skin feeling congested.
 The formula contains a mild form of Vitamin A, proven to improve the appearance of fine lines, wrinkles, and hyper-pigmentation with regular use.
 I actually dug around and found this 2010 clinical study that shows drastic results for a beauty routine that includes peptides [my sunscreen has peptides], Niacinamide [included in the serum] and Retinyl Propionate [included in the cream].

 - Retinyl Propionate – Improves surface cell turnover, diminishing the appearance of fine lines, wrinkles, and uneven skin tone.